webix-hub/docs/data/desktop/dataview.md

 ##Overview

-Dataview displays objects with data according to a predefined template.
+DataView displays objects with data according to a predefined template.
 It inherits from [view](desktop/view.md).

 <img style="display:block; margin-left:auto;margin-right:auto;" src="desktop/dataview.png"/>

 ##Initialization

-Specify the component's ID if you are going to work with the dataview later.
-Optionally, you can place dataview into an HTML container.
+Specify the component's ID if you are going to work with the DataView later.
+Optionally, you can place DataView into an HTML container.

 ~~~js
 webix.ui({